-Las Vegas attack: America's gun laws explained
+Pittsburgh attack: America's gun laws explained - CBBC Newsround

 It is seen as a person's basic right to be allowed to do this.

-That's because when the USA was founded, the right to buy and carry a gun was written into the constitution - that's a list of basic rules that a country is based on.
+That's because when the country was founded, the right to buy and carry a gun was written into the constitution, which is a list of basic rules that a country is based on.

 The only reasons that someone might not be allowed to have a gun would be if they are a convicted criminal, have a mental health illness or if they are not a US citizen.